 - Performance of The Suppliants, a modern interpretation of the play by Aeschlos's tragedy directed by Celil Toksöz and musically supported by a choir of Kurdish-Dutch women.

-- Panel discussion An Outsider's Perspective with with leading thinkers and artists from Asia, America, and Africa explore Europe’s common identity and its current and future standing on the global stage.
+- Panel discussion An Outsider's Perspective with Bangladeshi author, feminist activist, and Islam critic Taslima Nasrin and Singaporean academic Kishore Mahbuban to explore Europe’s common identity and its current and future standing on the global stage from their perspective.

 - A conversation with Noreena Hertz, the sharp-witted British economist, on the strange conondrum of being hyper-connected and lonelier than ever.